ChrisAlertus/manageapp/PROJECT_PLAN.md

   - Listing user's households
   - Getting household details
   - Leaving a household
+  - Removing/kicking a member from a household (owners only)
   - Transferring ownership (assigning a new owner)
   - Deleting a household (owners only)
 - Basic authorization middleware (verify household membership)